This pair of coastal themed end tables are fun and pretty darn easy to create!

 With just using a couple different colors of latex paint and a little water-based poly to protect the top, this project is super cheap and easy, and if you happen to have the right colors of paint leftover from prior projects to use for this, great!
 I, however did not… because at the cottage there isn’t the stash of leftover paints like at home.
 But no worries, at HomeDepot they have those handy dandy small sample pots you can get for a few bucks and it’s more than I needed for this project.
-Also, the paint I used was with the primer and paint together, otherwise you’d want to prime the table first to be sure the paint sticks well.

 Then on the top of the table I penciled in the wave pattern I wanted.
 This will give me an idea of how much to paint the gray down.
 In retrospect, I could have just painted the entire top two coats of gray, and then proceeded from there… oh well, at least it gave me a chance to firmly decide the wave pattern.
 I painted one coat of the blue waves on to see how I was liking that look.
 I decided it was good, so moving on with that plan…